isaacnmm/pestpolicy-hugo2XX/content/posts/best-drywall-primer-sealer/index.md

 That notwithstanding, this primer is easy to apply and use with just a brush, a roller, or even a sprayer to apply it.
 You do not need to [do some sanding](https://pestpolicy.com/what-grit-sandpaper-for-primer-before-[paint](https://pestpolicy.com/best-primer-for-kitchen-cabinets/)/)so that this primer can stick therefore it saves you the time needed to achieve this activity.

 As a primer, you need to understand that rust-oleum does an excellent job in creating rust-proof surfaces and protects your surface against peeling, molds, or blistering.
+Pros:
-Pros: - Acts as a sealer and a primer - Has strong adhesion - Easy to apply - Can be used indoors and outdoors - Easy cleanup
+- Acts as a sealer and a primer
+- Has strong adhesion
+- Easy to apply
+- Can be used indoors and outdoors
+- Easy cleanup

+Cons:
-Cons: - Has a strong odor
+- Has a strong odor

-> See Also: > Paint for Wrought Iron Railings

 ###  [2.
 KILZ 2 Multi-Surface Stain Blocking Primer/ Sealer, White](https://www.amazon.com/dp/B0013FE5R0/?tag=p-policy-20)